 - Higher apprenticeship — can lead to NVQ Level 4 and above, or a foundation degree.

-- From September 2015, some universities started offering degree apprenticeships — these are new and enable apprentices to achieve a full bachelor's or master's degree as part of their apprenticeship.
+- Degree apprenticeships are offered by some universities – students can achieve a full bachelor's or master's degree as part of their apprenticeship.

 - You have to be over 16 years old.

-- Entry requirements vary, and you may need up to five GCSEs at grade A* to C — including English and maths.
+- Entry requirements vary, and you may need up to five GCSEs at grade 9 to 4/A* to C — including English and maths.

 - You'll need to show you have the ability to complete the programme — what's required varies across training providers, employers, and job roles.

 An apprenticeship usually takes between one and three years to complete.
 They're made up of three parts — all completed on the job, online, or in a classroom.